 Are you feeling unappreciated in your marriage?
 Did you think your husband and your kids are taking you for granted?
 No offense, but, most probably, people who complain a lot about feeling unappreciated is the one who encourages others to take advantage of themselves.

-Because most of them did not appreciate themself.
+Because most of them did not appreciate themselves.
 Instead, they are actively teaching their own family to not appreciate them.
 Let me ask you these questions:

 - Did you take care of your whole family by yourself?

 - How often are you busy during the day?

 - Did you often feel tired and exhausted with your never-ending works?

 - How often are you stressed out with your housework, cleaning, and parenting?

 Sometimes, you do not realize how much you have tried to do all the things by yourself.
 You are pushing yourself too hard.